SushantMuneshwar/Movie_Recommendation_System/README.md

 The reviews of each individual movie given by the users are "web-scraped" from the IMDB website, and the reviews are subjected to sentiment analysis, where the model predicts whether the review is positive or negative.

 Dataset
-We have used MovieLens dataset in order to build movie recommendation engine.
+- We have used TMDB 5000 Movie Dataset in order to build movie recommendation engine.
-Put dataset inside input_data folder.
+- You can Download it from here.